nimi-io/Zywa-Application-/README.md

   - If any error occurs during the process, the server responds with a 500 status code and an error message in JSON format.

 - #### Dependencies:
   - The code relies on external libraries like express for the web server, pdf-lib for PDF generation, and csv-parser for parsing CSV files.

 - #### File Organization:
   - Code is organized into separate files for better readability and maintainability.

+- ###  How would I go about adding authorization and authentication to this process?

+  - #### Authentication:
+    - Use a Token-Based Approach
+    - Verify Token on Requests
+  - #### Authorization
+    - Role-Based Access Control
+    - Store User Roles
+    - Secure Routes Based on Roles

+  - #### Miscellaneous
+    - Rate Limiting
+    - Audit Trails